Breakey Fort, Edengora

 The Ritual at Shancor Holy Well

 Shancor Holy Well is tucked into a quiet glen just off the ‘New Line Road’ between Kilmainhamwood and Tierworker, Co.
 Meath.
-Also known as Killfannin Well or St. Patrick’s Well, it has long been a focus for local devotion, with traditions linking it to the curing of warts, toothache, eye ailments, and even illness in…
+Also known as Kilfannan Well or St. Patrick’s Well, it has long been a focus for local devotion, with traditions linking it to the curing of warts, toothache, eye ailments, and even illness in…

 The Corleck Head